Alter Angle Exhibition Winter 2014 Edition at SomoS Art House

 January 15-19, opening hours: 2-7 pm, and by appointment

-Anthony Lycett creates deeply personal and provocative portraits of some of the more daring characters in London and Paris.
+In his photo series “Self Styled,” Anthony Lycett creates deeply personal and provocative portraits of some of the more daring urban characters of cities like London and Paris.
+Each double-page spread illustrates a unique personal choice while implicitly exploring themes such as gender, color, body shape and taste.
 His photographs remind us of the boldly experimental aspect of fashion and the pleasure that comes from clothing.

 Situated between the blooming genre of “artistic fashion film” and performance art, young Parisian designer and performance artist Igor Dewe produces very fresh, quirky and humorous performances that involve fashion, sexuality, politics, sleazy glamour and identity.